Separation and Divorce Solicitors

 Out-of-court negotiations

 With our assistance, the majority of our clients are able to reach a voluntary out-of-court divorce settlement with their former partner.
-Our team includes Resolution members, Sylvia Parsonage, Sharon Wheatley and Fidelma McCarthy who have specialist expertise helping families resolve issues without going to court (which can be an expensive and stressful process).
+Our team includes Resolution members, Sylvia Parsonage, Sharon McNulty and Fidelma McCarthy who have specialist expertise helping families resolve issues without going to court (which can be an expensive and stressful process).

 As negotiation experts with decades of experience, we are skilled at helping individuals approach legal problems in creative, innovative ways and exploring solutions you might never have thought of.